 These reinterpretations brought her back into the limelight and she returned to photograph the Paris collections for the New York Times magazine in 1996, and worked for Vogue until 2004.

-Even for artists in other disciplines, Bassman's photos are inspiring: The bravery of her experimentation, the incredible levels of contrast she achieved as well as those dreamy, diffused edges so reminiscent of charcoal - any or all might provide jumping off points for our own work.
+The bravery of her experimentation, the incredible levels of contrast she achieved, as well as those dreamy, diffused edges so reminiscent of charcoal - any or all might provide jumping off points for our own work.

-Comment: What ideas might Bassman's techniques inspire you to try?
+What ideas might Bassman's techniques inspire you to try?
+Share in the comments!

-Footnote While this online exhibition shows when some of Bassman's most famous images were shot, I couldn't find documentation which clearly indicated which photographs were retouched later and which are in their original state - so we are left to speculate.
+While this listing shows when some of Bassman's most famous images were shot, I couldn't find documentation which clearly indicated which photographs were retouched later and which are in their original state - so we are left to speculate.
 Perhaps that's just part of the ambience of mystery that Bassman was so good at creating.